8 Common Mistakes You May be Making with Your Underwear Without Realizing It

 Thongs are not a great choice either if you want to stay healthy.

-Due to the inevitable rubbing that the string tends to cause, the vagina and anus end up coming into contact in a way, thus leading to the transmission of bacteria.
+Due to the inevitable rubbing that the string tends to cause, the vagina and anus end up coming into contact because of the string of the back part of the thong.

 3. Wear underwear made of breathable fabrics